 Story B: Redfish Tidal Run

-Weekend anglers caught over ten reds using 4″ swimbaits during slack tide near oyster edges—perfected stop-and-go find.
+Weekend anglers reported catching over ten redfish with 4″ swimbaits during the slack tide near oyster beds, perfectly implementing a stop-and-go technique.

 Story C: Mixed Catch Trip

-A couple fishing pier edges caught sea bass, flounder, and juvenile snook all on a 3″ curly-tail jig—no switches needed!
+A couple fishing near pier edges were able to catch sea bass, flounder, and juvenile snook using a 3″ curly-tail jig—no additional adjustments needed!

 10. Maintaining Your Swimbait Setup

-- Rinse with fresh water after use—remove salt and sand.
+- Rinse your lures with fresh water after each use to remove salt and sand.

-- Inspect plastics for tears or fatigue—swap when tail action dulls.
+- Inspect soft plastics for tears and signs of wear, swapping them out when tail action diminishes.

 11. Why Shop Swimbaits at LureBolt.com?